 The EPA requires that the asbestos content of suspect, regulated materials be determined by collecting bulk samples and analyzing them by polarized light microscopy (PLM), with transmission electron microscopy (TEM) recommended for some materials.
-The PLM technique determines both the percent and type of asbestos in the bulk material.
+Air samples are analyzed using phase contrast microscopy (PCM) or TEM to determine the number of fibers per cubic centimeter of air.
 EPA Regional Offices can provide information about laboratories that test for asbestos.